-A professional intervention provides outside help from someone who is not emotionally involved with the problem.
-Hiring a certified and experienced intervention specialist allows friends and family to have the peace of mind that comes with knowing their loved one is in safe, competent hands.
+A professional intervention provides outside help from someone who is not emotionally involved with the problem and has an outside perspective.
+Hiring a certified and experienced intervention professional allows friends and family to have the peace of mind that comes with knowing their loved one is in safe, competent hands.

 Rich Whitman has worked as an addiction professional for more than 30 years, and in his career, he has organized interventions throughout the states with a 98 percent success rate.
 As an awarded interventionist, he has made more than 50 appearances as a featured specialist on the Dr. Phil talk show.
 To learn more or book an intervention, call 512-722-7566.